 - Special Act on Imported Food Safety Management: provides a framework for imported food policies.
 This act was implemented on February 4, 2016 and consolidated all imported food regulations scattered throughout other acts.
 Although most provisions in the Special Act already existed in other acts, there are some changes introduced in the Special Act to better manage imported food, such as pre-registration of foreign facilities.
-For details on the Special Act, See Section VII. - Food Code: stipulates standards and specifications for the manufacturing, processing, usage, cooking, and storage of food, equipment containers and packaging for food products.
+For details on the Special Act, See Section VII. - Food Labeling and Advertisement Act: is the legal basis for labeling of food and livestock products.
+With establishment of this new Act in 2018, MFDS merged labeling standards for food and livestock products into "Labeling Standards for Food." - Food Code: stipulates standards and specifications for the manufacturing, processing, usage, cooking, and storage of food, equipment containers and packaging for food products.
 It establishes testing methods and specifies maximum residue levels for agricultural chemicals and veterinary drugs, radioactive standards, and contaminants.
 To unify the management system of food and livestock products, MFDS merged the Livestock Code into the Food Code in 2017 and implemented the unified management system in January 2018 in accordance with standards and specifications for food products and livestock products including egg and dairy products in the Food Code.
 The English translation of the Food Code provided by MFDS can be found at the following website: Food Code - Food Additive Code: defines standard specifications for individual food additives and usage standards.
-See Section II for more details on additive requirements. - Labeling Standards for Food: provides guidance on how to meet MFDS's Korean language labeling requirements for imported food products.
+See Section II for more details on additive requirements. - Labeling Standards for Food: provides guidance on how to meet MFDS's Korean language labeling requirements for food products including livestock products and imported food products.
 See Section V for details on labeling requirements. - Labeling Standards for Genetically Modified Food: On April 24, 2014, MFDS combined the three existing labeling standards: Labeling Standards for Recombinant Food, Guidelines for Labeling of Genetically Modified Agricultural Products, and Labeling Standards in the LMO Act to provide standards required for the labeling of biotech crops and food, including processed food products.
 On February 4, 2017, MFDS implemented new biotech labeling requirement to expand mandatory labeling for all detectable products.
 See Section V for details. - Functional Food Code: contains general standards and specifications governing functional foods, and individual standards and specifications for functional food categories. - Inspection Guidelines for Imported Food: checklist for imported food products detailing testing, sampling and other pertinent inspection standards. - Livestock Product Sanitary Management Act: specifies requirements for the slaughter and handling of livestock and the processing, distribution and inspection of livestock products.
-The Act is the legal basis for sanitary standards for livestock products. - Labeling Standards for Livestock Products: provides the labeling standards for livestock products, containers, equipment, as well as packaging requirements.
+The Act is the legal basis for sanitary standards for livestock products.